cadrev/corrupt-check/README.md

 # Image Segregator
 This is a sample script for determining the image quality sent by DOST-ASTI's UrbanFlood Sensor Networks.
-DOST-ASTI's project on urban flood monitoring involves a tandem of water-level sensors and serial cameras to monitor street level flooding.
-Data from these sensors are sent via a GPRS every 5 minutes.
+DOST-ASTI's project on urban flood monitoring involves a tandem of water-level sensor and serial camera to monitor street level flooding.
+Data from these sensors are sent via GPRS every 5 minutes.

 <img src="https://github.com/cadrev/corruptcheck/blob/master/attachment/sample.png" width="300">